zokahn/r630-iscsi-switchbot/docs/TRUENAS_AUTHENTICATION.md

 # TrueNAS Scale Authentication Guide

-This document explains the various methods for authenticating with TrueNAS Scale for administrative access, with a focus on the automation used in our OpenShift multiboot system.
+This document explains the authentication methods for TrueNAS Scale with a focus on API-based authentication used in our OpenShift multiboot system.

 ## Authentication Methods

-TrueNAS Scale supports several authentication methods, each with its own advantages:
+TrueNAS Scale supports several authentication methods:

 1. **Web UI Authentication**: Interactive login using username/password
-2. **SSH Authentication**: Command-line access using SSH keys or passwords
-3. **API Authentication**: REST API access using either:
+2. **API Authentication**: REST API access using either:
    - Username/password (Basic Authentication)
    - API keys (Bearer Authentication)

-Our scripts primarily use the REST API authentication methods, as they're the most suitable for automation.
+Our scripts exclusively use the REST API authentication with API keys as it's the most suitable for automation.

-## Setting Up API Key Authentication (Recommended)
+## Setting Up API Key Authentication (Required)

 API keys provide a secure way to authenticate without storing passwords in scripts or exposing them in command-line arguments.